olanderb/Quick-DirtyDataExploration/chapter1.md

 #run the same code as last exercise but add cut to facets with
 qplot(carat, price, data=diamonds, xlab="size of diamond in carats", ylab="price of diamond in dollars", main="diamond prices and size", color=clarity)

-#maybe thats too noisy, get rid of the color=clarity option and set shape to cut

 ```